 Our outlook for the Danish banking system is stable.
-We expect the Danish economy to return to growth in 2021 after a pandemic-induced contraction in 2020.
-Bank profitability will improve, asset quality will deteriorate moderately and capital will remain robust, despite a decline from current high levels.
+We expect the Danish GDP growth to slow in 2022 after a strong performance in 2021 after pandemic.
+GDP growth will be affected by higher inflation and supply chain constraints following Russia's invasion of Ukraine.
+Bank profitability will improve, asset quality will remain stable and capital will remain robust, despite resumed dividend distribution.